Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 As usual for a large city, when deciding what to do in Budapest, we tried to strike a balance between the things we wanted to see and activities the kids would enjoy.
 We skipped some of the most popular attractions in Budapest, notably Buda Castle, simply because we were tired of seeing castles and knew from experience that visiting them with kids is a tiring endeavor.

 Budapest was also the first city on our trip where the Christmas markets were fully open, with most of them kicking off around the end of November.
-We couldn’t imagine a more attractive place to kick start the Christmas season with our kids.
+We couldn’t imagine a more attractive place to kick start the Christmas season with our kids; Budapest is without a doubt one of the prettiest cities in Europe that we’ve been to.
+We definitely plan to return again when the kids are a little older and use this guide to plan cycling in Budapest; the city would be perfect for it!

 Where to Stay in Budapest with Kids

 Just like everywhere we go, I spent a great deal of time researching the best family-friendly apartment for our Budapest stay.
-As soon as I spotted NN Apartmanette (see on booking / see on Airbnb / see on TripAdvisor), I knew it would be perfect for us.
+As soon as I spotted NN Apartmanette (see on booking / Agoda / TripAdvisor), I knew it would be perfect for us.

 The apartment ticked all the right boxes: great central location and short walking distance from metro, close to city’s most impressive church, several lovely squares, and the two best Christmas markets, a full kitchen, laundry machine, separate bedroom for kids, and elevator to haul our luggage up.